Find Nursing Colleges

 3 Yearly Graduations

 Stony Brook University is the 7th most popular school in the nation for students seeking a doctor's degree in psychiatric/mental health nursing.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-For the 2020-2021 academic year, 3 doctor's degrees were handed out to psychiatric/mental health nursing majors at SUNY Stony Brook.
-About 100% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 3 people received their doctor's degree in psychiatric/mental health nursing from SUNY Stony Brook.

 #7